apache/airflow/docs/howto/connection/aws.rst

 Extra (optional)
     Specify the extra parameters (as json dictionary) that can be used in AWS connection.
-The following parameters are supported:
+The following parameters are all optional:

+    * ``aws_session_token``: AWS session token used for the initial connection if you use external credentials.
+You are responsible for renewing these.

     * ``aws_account_id``: AWS account ID for the connection
     * ``aws_iam_role``: AWS IAM role for the connection